Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

 Now we provide sufficient conditions for the existence of t-inextendible timelike curves.

-\begin{lem} Suppose that $X$ is a Lorentzian pre-length space with a finite, continuous Lorentzian distance $d$.
-Every timelike curve $\gamma: I \rightarrow X$ is, up to reparametrization, the restriction of a t-inextendible timelike curve. \end{lem} \begin{proof} After reparametrization we can assume that $-\infty < \inf I \leq \sup I < \infty$.
-We show that $\gamma$ is the restriction of a future t-inextendible timelike curve.
+\begin{lem} Suppose that $X$ is either a Lorentzian pre-length space, which has a finite, continuous Lorentzian distance $d$, or a KS-Lorentzian pre-length space.
+Then every timelike curve $\gamma: I \rightarrow X$ is, up to reparametrization, the restriction of a t-inextendible timelike curve. \end{lem} \begin{proof} For any $t_0\in I$ it suffices to show that the restriction of $\gamma$ to $[t_0,\infty) \cap I$ is, up to reparametrization, the restriction of a future t-inextendible timelike curve.
 The general statement then follows analogously.
-We can assume that $s\coloneqq\sup I \in I$ (so that $\gamma$ attains a future endpoint $x_0 \in X$) and that $\gamma$ is future t-extendible.
-We now consider the (non-empty) set of timelike curves $\hat \gamma : \hat I \rightarrow X$ satisfying $s \coloneqq \min \hat I \in \R$, $\hat \gamma(s)=x_0$, and $d(x_0,\hat \gamma(t))=t-s$ for all $t \in \hat I$ with its natural order.
+After reparametrization (by arclength in the KS-setting), we can assume that $s\coloneqq \sup I < \infty$, that $ \sup I \in I$ (so that $\gamma$ attains a future endpoint $x_0 \in X$), and that $\gamma$ is future t-extendible.

+We now first work in the continuous setting and deal with the KS-setting afterwards.
+We consider the (non-empty) set of timelike curves $\hat \gamma : \hat I \rightarrow X$ satisfying $s = \min \hat I \in \R$, $\hat \gamma(s)=x_0$, and $d(x_0,\hat \gamma(t))=t-s$ for all $t \in \hat I$ with its natural order.
 Note that, since $d$ is finite and continuous, every timelike curve starting at $x_0$ can be brought to this form after a suitable reparametrization.
-By Zorn's Lemma there is a maximal such extension $\gamma_*$, which is future t-inextendible by maximality.
-The concatenation of $\gamma$ and $\gamma_*$ is a future t-inextendible extension of $\gamma$. \end{proof}
+By Zorn's lemma there is a maximal such extension $\gamma_*$, which is future t-inextendible by maximality.
+The concatenation of $\gamma$ and $\gamma_*$ is a future t-inextendible extension of $\gamma$.